Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Motor_23CL.md

 # Introduction

 The Duet 3 Motor 23CL (M23CL) is a family of Closed loop, CAN-FD connected NEMA 23 motors, fully integrated in to the Duet 3 ecosystem.
 They optionally integrate a brake to hold the motor in position when power is off.
 Connection to the Duet 3 CAN-FD bus and power use industrial M8 connectors.
-Multiple M23CLs can be connected to the bus, either via an M8 Y splitter or a distribution board/box.
+Multiple M23CLs can be connected to the bus, either via an M8 T splitter or a distribution board/box.

 Note the M23CL series are in active development and this documentation will be expanded as we confirm specifics of each motor variant, along with bus distribution options.